BetaMasaheft/Documentation/CONTRIBUTING.md

 When in doubt about which kinds of behaviour (in editing, answering, commenting, reviewing...) are appropriate, just ask!

+# Who does what

+* Everyone (= every member of the organization) can comment and read comments
+* Everyone can propose changes
+* Everyone can use the data
+* Everyone can make a branch
+* Everyone can commit changes to their branch
+* Only the team members can commit to master but are discouraged to do so
+* Only the tech lead can commit to master
+* Everyone can create a Pull Request
+* Everyone can be asked to review a Pull Request
+* Team Members have to review a Pull Request if asked
+* Other Members can decline to review or ignore the request to review
+* Only team members can merge a Pull Request which has been reviewed
+* Team members can merge a Pull Request even if it has not been reviewed, but this is bad practice and is discouraged
+* No one, ever should use the Force Push option unless adviced to do so by the teach lead of the project
+* Everyone can open issues, comment and contribute to the conversaions

 # Creating good issues
 Always make sure you are familiar with the [Code of conduct](CODE_OF_CONDUCT.md).
 Please use one of the templates.
 Try to be as clear as possible